ChrisConcho/EE450FinalProject/README.md

 # ---------- Backend Server A/B ------------- server#.cpp server#.h -> # = A or B

-# have at most 10 countries that are only in letters
+have at most 10 countries that are only in letters
-	#- read in line from data1.txt and check for letter to create new country
-# read in id of user then there will be a space to seperate from its corresponding neighbors
+	- read in line from data1.txt and check for letter to create new country read in id of user then there will be a space to seperate from its corresponding neighbors
-	# - keep storing neighbors until we hit a new line character \n
-# store each country in a Map such as adjacency matrix, adjacency list or Compressed Sparse Row (CSR) format
+	 - keep storing neighbors until we hit a new line character \n store each country in a Map such as adjacency matrix, adjacency list or Compressed Sparse Row (CSR) format

-#recieving child process of main server query request check the following conditions
-# is the user already connected to every other user -> return None
-# is the user the only user in the map -> return None
-# for every user (n)  NOT connected to the user check how many freinds they have in common
+recieving child process of main server query request check the following conditions is the user already connected to every other user -> return None is the user the only user in the map -> return None for every user (n)  NOT connected to the user check how many freinds they have in common
-	# Prof. recommends using a set to find number of common neighbors
-# if each n not connected to user (u) has no common friends recommend the n with the most friends
+	 Prof. recommends using a set to find number of common neighbors if each n not connected to user (u) has no common friends recommend the n with the most friends
-	# Tie breaker: multiple n's with same number of freinds then return the smallest ID (top of the matrix)
-# recommend the n with the most friends in common with u
+	- Tie breaker: multiple n's with same number of freinds then return the smallest ID (top of the matrix) recommend the n with the most friends in common with u
-	# Tie breaker: same as previous tie breaker
-# result sent back to main server using UDP connection
+	- Tie breaker: same as previous tie breaker result sent back to main server using UDP connection

 #UDP A port: 30484
 #UDP B port: 31484

 # --------- Main Server ----------------------- servermain.cpp servermain.h

-# create Server A and Server B
+create Server A and Server B
-# have them read their data1.txts
-# have them return which countries they are responsible for
-# use unordered map to store which countries belong to which server for fast access
-# listen for client socket connections
-# accept client socket connection and fork()
+have them read their data1.txts have them return which countries they are responsible for use unordered map to store which countries belong to which server for fast access listen for client socket connections accept client socket connection and fork()

-# check if country or user id or not found then print out a message
-# assign the correct backend server to find recommended user via UDP connection
-# Send result back to client via a TCP connection
+check if country or user id or not found then print out a message assign the correct backend server to find recommended user via UDP connection Send result back to client via a TCP connection

 #UDP Port: 32484
 #TCP Port: 33484

 # ---------- Client -------------- client.cpp client.h

-# on boot up ask client "Enter Country Name: " and " Enter User ID: "
-# establish a TCP socket connection with the Main Server.
-# listen for response (from child of main server) and print out message
-# Immediately print( "-----Start a new request-----") and start again from the top
+on boot up ask client "Enter Country Name: " and " Enter User ID: " establish a TCP socket connection with the Main Server. listen for response (from child of main server) and print out message Immediately print( "-----Start a new request-----") and start again from the top